 When your former partner falls behind on support payments, the first step you should take is to determine the reason behind their default.
 Some neglect these court ordered payments willfully, while others have suffered a medical disability, or become involuntarily unemployed.
 If the obligated party has become unemployed, it becomes a concern of the recipient of where they can attach their claim of support.
 There are a few options you have when attempting to enforce a support claim against an unemployed spouse.
 However, these options can be different depending on the voluntary or involuntary nature of the unemployment.

 If the obligated party willingly left their job, or acted in a manner that subjected him to removal, this would be considered voluntary unemployment.
 If a spouse is voluntarily unemployed and refuses to make the court ordered payments, you will need to file a Motion of Enforcement/Contempt.
 Within the motion, you will provide the court with the valid support order, the willful disregard of payments, and allege the involuntary nature of the unemployment.
 If the court finds the obligor to be voluntarily unemployed, they can impute income to the individual, withhold on tax returns, lottery winnings, suspend driver’s license, attach levies on property such as land, vehicles, art, jewelry, or bank accounts, or the court can order the property to be sold with the proceeds awarded to the recipient of the support payments.
 Finally, the court may also hold the obligated party in contempt of court ordering them to pay additional penalties or jail time.

 When an obligated party becomes unemployed and fails to make their court ordered payments the recipient of this financial support may become concerned and confused as to their methods of enforcement against the unemployed party.
-However, consult with an experienced Pensacola Family Law Attorney to discus your specific options and walk you through the process of enforcement.
+However, consult with an experienced lawyer to discus your specific options and walk you through the process of enforcement.